smithjilks/supermq/mqtt/README.md

 $GOBIN/supermq-mqtt
 ```

-Setting `SMQ_CLIENTS_AUTH_GRPC_CLIENT_CERT` and `SMQ_CLIENTS_AUTH_GRPC_CLIENT_KEY` will enable TLS against the clients service.
+Setting `SMQ_CLIENTS_GRPC_CLIENT_CERT` and `SMQ_CLIENTS_GRPC_CLIENT_KEY` will enable TLS against the clients service.
 The service expects a file in PEM format for both the certificate and the key.
-Setting `SMQ_CLIENTS_AUTH_GRPC_SERVER_CERTS` will enable TLS against the clients service trusting only those CAs that are provided.
+Setting `SMQ_CLIENTS_GRPC_SERVER_CERTS` will enable TLS against the clients service trusting only those CAs that are provided.
 The service expects a file in PEM format of trusted CAs.

 For more information about service capabilities and its usage, please check out the API documentation [API](https://github.com/absmach/supermq/blob/main/api/asyncapi/mqtt.yml).